cocos/cocos-docs/en/getting-started/quick-start.md

     },
 ```

 The `getPosition()` method under the node returns the position（x, y）of the node in the parent node's coordinate system, that is a `Vec2` type object.
-The `destroy()` method under `CC` is very simple, and there is no more to repeat.
 At the same time, note that call node under `destroy()` method can destroy the node.

 Then add the judging distance for each frame in the `update` method.
 If the distance is less than the collection distance specified by the `pickRadius` property, the collection behavior is performed: